Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in the Palma area are positioned to serve the island's primary economic drivers, including the tourism, hospitality, and logistics sectors.
-This proximity enables low-latency services for local businesses and consumers.
+Proximity To Key Business Districts Data centers in Palma are positioned to serve the island's primary economic engines, including the city center, the Port of Palma, and the expansive hospitality sector across Mallorca.
+This proximity provides low-latency connectivity essential for hotel management systems, logistics, and retail point-of-sale platforms.

 Natural Disaster Risk

-Spain has a low overall natural disaster risk profile, with an INFORM Risk score of 2.6 out of 10 as of September 2025.
-While the aggregate risk is low, operators should engineer facilities to account for specific regional hazards.
+Palma has a low overall risk profile for natural disasters, with an INFORM Risk Score of 2.6 out of 10, as of September 2025.
+This stable environment is ideal for critical infrastructure requiring high availability.